 Dry cleaning is a process that is defined as using a chemical solvent other than water to clean clothes and textiles.
 The name is ironic because the process of washing clothes is not dry.
 Clothes are soaked in water so that the cleaning process is thorough.

 Many other chemical solvents have been used for this process.
 This includes; benzene, turpentine spirits, kerosene, camphor oil, white gasoline, chloroform, trichloroethylene, carbon tetrachloride, and liquid carbon dioxide.
 Over the years, the solvents have been evolved, and so has the process of dry cleaning.

 The dry-cleaning process has a history of using chlorinated solvents.
-One of them is Perchloroethylene, and a lot of dry cleaners use this solvent.
+One of them is Perchloroethylene, and nearly all traditional dry cleaners use this solvent.
 However, the use of this solvent has been banned in countries such as France and parts of the US recently with major research outlining the long-term effects of the chemical.

 What is PERC?

-PERC has been recognized as a highly toxic solvent, and this is the reason that its use has been banned in many cities.
+PERC has recently been recognized as a highly toxic solvent by the EPA, and this is the reason that its use has been banned in many cities.
 It is heavier than water and has a tendency to contaminate drinking water supplies if there are any near the site.
 Owing to its toxic nature, the United States Environmental Protection Agency (EPA) has declared PERC to be an environmental hazard.